-''' ./browser -plugin evdevtouch:/dev/input/event0 .flickrview -plugin evdevtouch:/dev/input/event0 '''
+./browser -plugin evdevtouch:/dev/input/event0 ./fancybrowser -plugin evdevtouch:/dev/input/event0 ./quicknanobrowser -plugin evdevtouch:/dev/input/event0

 6 Image Deployment

 After a build is complete, the created image resides in <build directory>/tmp/deploy/images.
 An image is, for the most part, specific to the machine set in the environment setup.
 Each image build creates a U-Boot, a kernel, and an image type based on the IMAGE_FSTYPES defined in the machine configuration file.
 Most machine configurations provide an SD card image (.sdcard), an ext3 and tar.bz2.
 The ext3 is the root file system only.
 The .sdcard image contains U-Boot, the kernel and the rootfs completely set up for use on an SD card.